j0xhn/VoC/posts/everythingIsNothing.md

 In short Santa is both real, and non existent depending on what level you are reasoning about him on.
 That is also how I feel about God.
 Santa is both the idea, as well as the people that buy the presents.
 God is the people around us that help us feel love.
 That comfort us in times of need and feed us in times of hunger.

-This idea is not new, it’s been told time and time again, by different people in different cultures through time and history, illustrated by the following mashup poem of famous sayings of Jesus, Kabir and the sermon of King Benjamin:/
+This idea is not new, it’s been told time and time again, by different people in different cultures through time and history, illustrated by the following mashup poem of famous sayings of Jesus, Kabir and the sermon of King Benjamin:<br>
 It’s as if God is saying/
 I am in the next seat./
 My shoulder is against yours./